6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 I thought to myself –with a sigh of relief– “Ok, we’re gunna be all right.”

-At The Vault Brewery or the wine bar at Yardley General or your kid’s soccer game, you’re bound to strike up a conversation.
-I bet your new friend will know where you live (or they live next door or down the road - it’s a small town) and have at least one other person in common with you.
-You’ll see them there next week, too.
+While Vault Brewery Co.,The Cellar cocktail bar–a great hidden gem located underneath Yardley General–or your kid’s soccer game, you’re bound to strike up a conversation.
+I bet your new friend will know where you live or they live next door or down the road - it’s a small town!
+Of course, you'll know at least one other person in common and you’ll see them there next week, too.

 From every walk of life, from every background, you’ll find it here with a touch of small-town Americana that can only be described as aspirational.

-Yardley will welcome and embrace you with open arms… heavy metal and all.
+Yardley will welcome and embrace you with open arms; heavy metal and all.

 1. Tom at The Vault 2.
 My sister & I apple picking nearby